June 25, 2018

 Woods Bagot published the design concept for South Australian Health and Medical Research Institute (SAHMRI) 2 for Adelaide, Australia.
 The new clinical and research building will be owned and developed by Commercial & General.
-It will also house the Australian Bragg Centre for Proton Therapy and Research.
-This space will become the first of its kind for cancer treatment in Australia and the most technologically advanced precision radiation therapy center in the Southern Hemisphere.
+It will also house the Australian Bragg Centre for Proton Therapy and Research, which will be the first of its kind for cancer treatment in Australia and the most technologically advanced precision radiation therapy center in the Southern Hemisphere.

-Located on the northwest corner of the $3.6 billion Adelaide BioMed City precinct, the slated 14-story building will project a more muted façade than its adjacent landmark counterpart—the award-winning South Australian Health and Medical Research building—completed in 2013.
+Located on the northwest corner of the $3.6 billion Adelaide BioMed City precinct, the 14-story structure project will display a more muted façade than its adjacent landmark counterpart—the award-winning South Australian Health and Medical Research building—completed in 2013.
 The restrained approach includes the tower component, as well as the repetition of glass panels, a rectangular curtain wall, and sun-shading system.
 Comprised of three sides, its transparent building lobby, retail areas, and an outdoor terrace will anchor the North Terrace Boulevard.
 The Australian Bragg Centre will be in the three lower levels of the building.

 “The original SAHMRI was a catalyst in the resurrection of inner-city Adelaide, and the evolution of an internationally regarded health and biomedical precinct.
 The design of SAHMRI 2 echoes the gravitas of this precinct where state-of-the-art technology is part of the city’s ongoing transformation,” Thomas Masullo, a director at Woods Bagot, said.